percona/percona-monitoring-plugins/docs/cacti/mongodb-templates.rst

 of your hosts with the command below.
 You may need to change some of the example values below, such as the cacti username and the hostname you're connecting to::

-   su - cacti -c 'env -i php /var/www/cacti/scripts/ss_get_by_ssh.php --type mongodb --host 127.0.0.1 --items jc,jd'
+   sudo -u cacti php /usr/share/cacti/scripts/ss_get_by_ssh.php --type mongodb --host 127.0.0.1 --items mk,ml

 Sample Graphs
 -------------